Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 # The validator

-For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV reprojection and sampling logic.
+For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV WCS interpretation, reprojection, and sampling logic.
 It does not execute the actual JHV renderer.
-In particular, major parts of the corresponding code in JHV run in GLSL on the GPU, whereas the validator re-expresses that logic in Python for comparison and testing.
-It therefore models the reprojection and sampling path, not the full interactive renderer.
+In particular, important parts of the corresponding JHV code run in GLSL on the GPU, so the validator re-expresses that logic in Python rather than running the Java/GLSL implementation itself.
+The agreement reported here is therefore agreement between Astropy and that Python model, together with separate checks that the JHV Java metadata derivation matches the validator's metadata model.
+It is strong evidence that the modeled JHV path is correct, but it is not a direct execution-level proof of the full Java+GLSL renderer.

 ## JHV behavior modeled by the validator